Skip to content

 Priority⚓︎

 The priority determines how the notification is shown (see here for more details).
-From the server we have two ways of modifying the priority.
-Either by defining the success field to 'true' or to 'false', or by explicitly specifying the priority in the field priority.
+From the server, we have two ways of modifying the priority.
+Either by setting the success field to 'true' or to 'false', or by explicitly specifying the priority in the priority priority.

 Getting data and analysis⚓︎